Oluwatobiloba-The-Analyst/pharmaceutical-drug-sales-data-analysis/README.md

 ## 🔍 Key Insights

 - **High-volume, low-revenue mismatch:**
   Some drugs like *Escitalopram, Senna, Oxycodone, Trazodone, Polyethylene Glycol, Simvastatin,* and *Enalapril* had high sales volumes but generated relatively low revenue.
 This suggests a possible price-volume imbalance, pointing to opportunities for **pricing review** and **margin optimization**.
-But it is important to note that the review should be done with consideration of the actual cost price of the drugs since high-volume sales don’t always translate to high revenue all the time.
+However, it is important to note that the review should take into account the actual cost price of the drugs, as high sales volumes do not always translate into high revenue.

 - **Underperforming drug products:**
 Drugs like *dorzolamide* and *bupropion* performed poorly in both quantity and revenue, signaling possible *inefficiencies in product portfolio*, *tying up of inventory* and *potential effect on profitability*.
 This present an opportunity for *product re-evaluation*, *portfolio optimization* either through *promotional boosts* or *possible discontinuation*.